RenderKit/embree/doc/src/api/rtcForwardIntersect4.md

 inherited from the initial ray traversal invokation of `rtcIntersect4/8/16`.

-The implementation of the `rtcForwardIntersect4/8/16` function recursively, continues the ray traversal into the specified scene.
+The implementation of the `rtcForwardIntersect4/8/16` function recursively continues the ray traversal into the specified scene and pushes the provided instance ID (`instID` argument) to the instance ID stack.
 Hit information is updated into the ray hit structure passed to the original `rtcIntersect4/8/16` invokation.

 This function can get used to implement user defined instancing using user geometries, e.g. by transforming the ray in a special way, and/or